terrarium-earth/Heracles-docs/Writerside/topics/Types-of-Tasks.md

 - Check
 - Stat

+> If the object you want to require with a task needs some NBT data to specify it correctly, you can do by editing the quest's underlying json file directly.
+> Here is an example of an Entity Interaction task that needs a Taiga type villager with a Cleric profession to complete:
+>
+> ```json
+>     "tradejoe": {
+>      "type": "heracles:entity_interaction"
+>      "entity": "minecraft:villager",
+>      "nbt": {
+>        "VillagerData": {
+>          "profession": "cleric",
+>          "type": "taiga"
+>        }
+>      },
+>    }
+> ```
+>
+{style="tip"}

-> There is one more task type, `heracles:composite`, that must be specified by editing a quest's json file directly. ...
+> There is one more task type, `heracles:composite`, that must be specified by editing a quest's json file directly.
+Such a task will complete if _any one_ of its child tasks completes—but currently there are restrictions on the set of child tasks it has.
 >
 {style="note"}